VakinduPhilliam/NodeJS_Saas_Architecture/README.md

 # NodeJS_Saas_Architecture
 Node.js Software As A Service (SaaS).

-This is an example of a Software As A Service application - built using Node.js, Express.js, MySQL and MongoDB implementing RESTful API.
+This is an example of a Software As A Service application - built using Node.js, Express.js, MySQL, MongoDB and implemented in RESTful API.

 The Application is served using Grunt task runner.